 Best tourist hike:

-Tongariro Alpine Crossing – 19km (need to factor in costs of a shuttle bus).
-It is so good that Taupo (50km North of Turangi) tried to claim it as well.
+Tongariro Alpine Crossing – it is so popular that Taupo (50km North of Turangi) and National Park and Taumaranui and Ohakune all try to claim it as well.
 It’s on everyone’s Bucket List.
-Can get quite crowded on fine weekends.
+Can get extremely crowded on fine weekends.
 A better more challenging alternative option away from the crowds is to climb Mt.
-Ruapehu – ask at TRM for special ‘escorted’ hiking service with Hannah… Very competitive rates for groups.
+Ruapehu in summer.

 Best Kept Secrets:

-2 Turangi has hidden the only underground power station – in the North Island just off SH 1 – a must visit for tourists but Genesis (the power company) wont let you see it.
-Why?
-What are they hiding?
-Tourists must keep asking why?
+Turangi has hidden the only underground power station in the North Island just off SH 1 – a must-visit for tourists but it is still a secret as Genesis won’t let you see it.
+True!

-3 In the first year it opened in 1970 the Turangi Museum attracted over quarter of a million visitors to view the best collection of pre-maori artefact collection in NZ.
-Now they are hidden away and locked up so you can’t see them either.
-Tourists must keep asking why?
+In 1970 the Turangi Museum attracted over 250,000 visitors to view the best collection of pre-Maori artefacts in NZ.
+So Toe-paw closed it and the priceless artefacts are missing (?) so you can’t see them either.
+True!

-4 A new tourist bike trail is being planned from Taupo to Turangi (T2T) that will knock the socks off any other bike trail in NZ.
-TRM know it will become the most popular tourist bike trail in NZ.
-But why has it taken so long?
-Tourists must keep asking why?
+A new tourist bike trail is being planned from Taupo to Turangi (T2T) that will knock the socks off any other in NZ.
+TRM predict it will quickly become the most popular bike trail in NZ.
+But Toe-paw is still keeping it a secret.
+Watch this space…